Showing posts with label brain. Show all posts

 The classical scheme of protein expression, due to Jacob and Monod, was discovered in bacteria, in which a signal molecule from the environment (lactose in the original discovery) acts by binding to a protein to change its conformation (folding pattern).
 The changed protein loses the ability to bind to DNA upstream from the sequence that specifies the lactase enzyme, where it normally acts to block transcription.
 The changed protein then desorbs from DNA, which triggers transcription of lactase messenger RNA, which is then translated into lactase enzyme, which confers on the bacterium the ability to digest lactose.
 Thus, the bacterium adapts to the availability of this food source.

-Since I have a neuroscience degree, I naturally wonder if all this can be modelled in neurobiological terms.
-Clearly, it's a reflex, comparable to the spinal reflexes in vertebrates.
-An elementary sensorium goes in, and an elementary response comes out.
-But vertebrates also have something higher than spinal reflexes: operations by the brain.
-(Don't worry, I am not about to go off the deep end on you.)
+All this can be modelled in neurobiological terms.
+Clearly, it's a reflex comparable to the spinal reflexes in vertebrates.
+An elementary sensorium goes in and an elementary response comes out.
+However, vertebrates also have something higher than spinal reflexes: operations by the brain.

-I propose a coordinating role for the noncoding RNAs: rather than relying on a bunch of independently acting reflexes, eukaryotic cells can sense many promoter signals at once, as a gestalt, and respond with the expression of many proteins at once, as another gestalt.
-You do not need an entire brain to model this process, just one neuron.
+Noncoding RNAs may have a coordinating role: rather than relying on a set of independently acting "reflexes," eukaryotic cells may be able to sense many promoter signals at once, as a gestalt, and respond with the expression of many proteins at once, as another gestalt.
+An entire brain is not needed to model this process, just one neuron.
 The synaptic inputs to the dendrites of the neuron can model the multiple promoter activations, and the eventual output of a nerve impulse (action potential) can represent the signal to co-express a certain set of proteins, which is hard-wired to that metaphorical neuron by axon collaterals.
-In real neurons, action potentials are generated by a positive feedback between membrane depolarization and activation of the voltage-gated sodium channel, which causes further depolarization, so around we go.
-This potential positive feedback can be translated into terms of molecular biology by supposing a cyclic, autocatalytic pattern of lncRNA transcription, in which each lncRNA transcript in the cycle activates the enhancer (which is like a promoter) of the DNA of the next lncRNA in the cycle.
+In real neurons, action potentials are generated by a positive feedback between membrane depolarization and activation of the voltage-gated sodium channel.
+This positive feedback can be translated into molecular biology as a cyclic, autocatalytic pattern of lncRNA transcription, in which each lncRNA transcript in the cycle activates the enhancer (which is like a promoter) of the DNA of the next lncRNA in the cycle.
 The neuron model suggests that the entire cycle has a low level of baseline activity (is "constitutively active" to some extent) but the inhibitory effect of the small noncoding RNAs (analogous to what is called the rheobase current in neurons) suppresses explosive activation.
-However, when substantially all the promoters in the cycle are activated simultaneously, such explosive transcription does occur.
+However, when substantially all the promoters in the cycle are activated simultaneously, such explosive transcription occurs.
 The messenger RNA of the proteins to be co-expressed as the coordinated response is generated as a co-product of lncRNA hyper-transcription, and the various DNA coding regions involved do not have to be on the same chromosome.

 Sunday, May 23, 2021